 Do I Need a Permit for a Skip?

-Have you ever wondered if you need a skip permit?
+If you're hiring a skip, and are placing it on the public roadside, you will need a skip permit (or skip license).
 Please read our blog to find out all you need to know about skip permit rules and regulations for skip hire.

 Skip Permit Rules and Regulations

-If you want to hire a skip and know the skip size, you now need to choose the skip location, which is usually a driveway to a property, business site or a public highway.
+If you want to hire a skip and know the skip size, you now need to choose the skip location.
+This is usually a driveway to a property, a business site, or a public highway (on the road outside a property).
 The location of the skip will determine if a skip permit is required or not.

-Before placing a skip onto any public highway (including roads and pavements), you will need to have a skip hire permit.
+However, if you need to locate a skip on any public highway (which includes roads and pavements), you will need to have a skip hire permit.

 It is illegal for a skip to be on a public highway without a permit.
 If you do not have a skip permit, your skip can be removed without notice and you may also be liable for a fine of up to £1000.